DataDog/documentation/content/logs/index.md

 {{< /highlight >}}

-If the agent is containerized, please see [here](https://github.com/DataDog/docker-dd-agent#configuration-files) how to mount the YAML configuration files to the agent container.
+If the agent is containerized, see [here](https://github.com/DataDog/docker-dd-agent#configuration-files) how to mount the YAML configuration files to the agent container.

 ### Filter logs